C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/grow-latin-america/campaign-brief.md

 linkTitle: "Grow Latin America, Grow Cardano"
 type: docs
 hide_feedback: true
+description: "How do we grow the Cardano ecosystem in Latin America?"
 ---
 How do we grow the Cardano ecosystem in Latin America?